Acute febrile neutrophilic dermatosis or Sweet syndrome

 - Non-steroidal anti-inflammatory drugs (indomethacin)

-- Other biologic agents such as infliximab or etancercept
+- Other biologic agents such as infliximab, adalimumab or etancercept

 In some cases, acute febrile neutrophilic dermatosis is very resistant to treatment.